When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 EarthVPN This is a broken VPN service, no longer operational.

 Lastly, we'd like to provide a couple of resources to help you avoid the pitfalls of free VPNs.
-First of all, beware of these VPN scams - often designed to extract your personal data.
+First of all, beware of the most common VPN scams designed to extract your personal data.
 And also, you'll want to know how to avoid fake VPNs.

 Final Thoughts